This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A migraine headache

 is a severe headache.
 The pain can be so severe that it interferes with your daily activities.
 A migraine can last a few hours up to several days.
 The exact cause of migraines is not known.
-It may be caused by changes in your body chemicals and extra sensitive nerves in your brain.

 Common triggers for a migraine include the following: